reemhamz/payroll-challenge/README.md

-# Wave Software Development Challenge
+# Wave Software Development Challenge (View Reem's commit at the bottom of this README)

 Applicants for the Full-stack Developer role at Wave must complete the following challenge, and submit a solution prior to the onsite